Los Angeles White-Collar Crimes Lawyer

 In felony cases, a conviction may result in lengthy prison sentences and hefty fines along with restitution to victims.
 Forfeiture laws may be applied to take away your home and property and a conviction can have a substantially negative effect on obtaining future professional licenses.
 Furthermore, California has a white-collar enhancement law for repeat offenders that can lead to extra terms of punishment and fines.

-At Castaneda Law, APC, we remain current in our knowledge of California white-collar crime statutes and will work tirelessly to refute or reduce the charges you face in Los Angeles.
+At Castaneda Law, APC, our Los Angeles defense lawyer remains current in knowledge of California white-collar crime statutes and will work tirelessly to refute or reduce the charges you face.